 Before the Off

-Parking is available at the course, however there is a 20 minute walk from the car park site to the event registration.
+Parking is available near the course, however there is a 20-minute walk from the car park site to the event registration.
 Registration needs to be completed 1 hour prior to the start of your race, so be sure to leave plenty of time.
 Car parking is along the side of the bike course, accessed via the main access road.

 Registration is open from 7am where race packs and electronic chips can be collected ready for your race.